efan8/COMP30022-IT_Project-2020/backend/SERVER-README.md

 where in the message's query the item_id is included

     POST localhost:3001/api/upload_image

 where the file and item_id is stored in fields of Form Data

 The frontend will then make a third call to the backend updating the artifact entry in the database with the URL of the images stored on Firebase this is the "imageURL": "<example_url>" field.
 Which is initially an empty string.

+Note:
+    There is a limit of 1mb per image and each artifact can only have 5 images uploaded to the database.